rogerhu/compsci_guides/Connecting-Cities-With-Minimum-Cost.md

   - You can use Dijkstra's algorithm to find the minimum weight path.
 Keep track of the minimum distance to each vertex with d discounts left
 - Are there duplicate highways?
   - There are no duplicate highways.
+- How does adding edges to a data structure like a heap affect the time complexity?
+  - As you're adding all edges to the heap, it affects the time complexity.
+You need to use a heap that can bubble up keys already inside it, and store the vertex's min edge weights to the connected set.

 ```markdown
 HAPPY CASE